 Just before Chinese New Year, I was invited to spend a weekend reviewing a newly opened hotel called Amoy.
-I had enjoyed my previous staycation at the Village Hotel Katong, but just because of its proximity to my workplace, it was a little hard not to think about work while I’m in that area.
-Also, I had just cancelled my Bangkok trip, so I was definitely looking forward to this quick weekend getaway.
+I had enjoyed my previous staycation at the Village Hotel Katong, and since I had just cancelled my Bangkok trip, so I was definitely looking forward to this quick weekend getaway.

 The review is going to be a little different from my usual format, but that’s also because Amoy is a rather unusual hotel; straight away I knew my stay (and this subsequent review) was going to be a little unusual when the address brought me to this place: